zearp/Nucintosh/README.md

 > Tip: Once everything works and you installed and configured all your stuff, create a bootable clone of your system with a trial version of *Carbon Copy Cloner* or *Superduper!*.
 Don't forget to copy your EFI folder to the clone's EFI partition.

 ---

-### Intel Bluetooth and wifi
-+ Bluetooth works for HID devices such as mouse, keyboard and audio stuff.
-  - Bluetooth may not always wake up after sleep in order to fix that you can grab a cheap dongle from [eBay](https://www.ebay.co.uk/itm/1PCS-Mini-USB-Bluetooth-V4-0-3Mbps-20M-Dongle-Dual-Mode-Wireless-Adapter-Device/324106977844) that works in macOS out of the box ~~and/or wait for the bugs te fixed~~.
-Mind you, both these routes will only support HID devices.
-Don't forget to disable the Intel bluetooth kexts in the config and also disable bluetooth in the BIOS.
-+ Wireless is now integrated with native macOS wireless management thanks to Black80211 and itlwm by [usr-sse2](https://github.com/usr-sse2).
-  - Currently both 2.4 and 5ghz bands are scanned properly but sometimes it fails to auto-connect.
-Turning wifi off and on again works for the time being.
-Speeds are not yet n/ac/ax but for normal usage its fine.

-> Please note that bluetooth and wifi integration is very recent and active development.
-So it may not work optimally yet.
-If you experience issues please replace ```itlwm.kext``` with the one found [here](https://github.com/zearp/Nucintosh/raw/master/Stuff/itlwm.kext.zip) ***and*** set the loading of ```Black80211.kext``` to *false* in the config.
-Then use [HeliPort](https://github.com/OpenIntelWireless/HeliPort/releases) to connect to a wireless network instead.

-For the best bluetooth and wifi experience consider getting a [supported](https://dortania.github.io/Wireless-Buyers-Guide/) wifi/bluetooth combo.

-### Sleep
-After setting up iCloud I noticed some kind of scheduled wake-ups, running ```sudo pmset -a tcpkeepalive 0``` seems to have solved it.

 ### Big Sur
 + Near the end of the install the system volume will be cryptographically sealed, this will take [some](https://dortania.github.io/OpenCore-Install-Guide/extras/big-sur/#troubleshooting) time